Car Animation Goes Viral!

 Q: How did you prepare for this project?

-Q: What kind of references did you use?
+Q: What kind of references did you use for the animation?

 A: Coffee.
 Coffee.
 Coffee…..and Beer to counteract the third coffee.